How to Clean Grout Stains & Remove Mold Stains

 Tips for Success

-• Allow enough time: Let the bleach solution sit on moldy grout for at least 10 minutes to ensure mold removal.
+• Allow enough time: Let the bleach solution sit on mold-stained grout for 10 minutes to ensure mold stain removal.

 • Skill level: Cleaning grout requires some scrubbing effort, but it’s an easy task suitable for most people.